Form MGT-6 - Applicability, Fees, Due Date

 5. Filing the form with MCA:

-The MCA21 portal has to be accessed, the form being uploaded, followed by its online submission.
+The MCA21 portal must be accessed, the form uploaded, and then submitted online.

 6. Payment of Filing Fees: